White House gives lawmakers formal notice of Iraq strike amid complaints from Democrats

 In the notification, Trump’s administration was expected to have explained the circumstances, the authority under which the action was taken and the expected scope and duration of the military involvement.
 The White House declined to comment.

-Senator Bernie Sanders, a contender among Democrats seeking to run against Trump in November’s presidential election, said on Saturday that Congress must take immediate steps to restrain Trump “from plunging our nation into yet another endless war.”
+Senator Bernie Sanders, a contender for the Democratic nomination to run against Trump in November’s presidential election, said on Saturday that Congress must take immediate steps to restrain the president “from plunging our nation into yet another endless war.”

-Senator Elizabeth Warren, another Democratic candidate, told reporters on Saturday that Trump has taken the United States “to the brink of war” and called his actions “reckless.
+Senator Elizabeth Warren, another Democratic presidential candidate, told reporters on Saturday that Trump has taken the United States “to the brink of war” and called his actions “reckless.
 He evidently has no plan.”

 Pelosi has said the strike in Baghdad was conducted without specific authorization from Congress and “without the consultation of the Congress.”

-On Saturday she described the administration’s military engagement as “provocative, escalatory and disproportionate”, and said it put U.S. citizens, troops and their allies in danger.
+On Saturday she described the administration’s military engagement as “provocative, escalatory and disproportionate” and said it put U.S. citizens, troops and their allies in danger.

-The Pentagon on Friday briefed staff members from the House Armed Service Committee and Senate Armed Service Committee on the attack.
+The Pentagon on Friday briefed staff members from the House Armed Services Committee and Senate Armed Services Committee on the attack.

 On Friday, Democratic U.S. Senator Tim Kaine introduced a resolution to force a debate and vote in Congress to prevent further escalation of hostilities with Iran.

 Republicans in Congress have generally backed Trump’s action.
-Senate Republican Leader Mitch McConnell said on Friday that “no man alive was more directly responsible for the deaths of more American servicemembers than Qassem Soleimani.”
+Senate Majority Leader Mitch McConnell said on Friday that “no man alive was more directly responsible for the deaths of more American service members than Qassem Soleimani.”

-Reporting by David Shepardson; Editing by Will Dunham and Daniel Wallis
+Reporting by David Shepardson; Editing by Will Dunham, Daniel Wallis and Paul Simao